Episode Transcript

 is happening quietly.
 There is something to be said about

-the time, the quiet time, sitting at the feet of
+the time the quiet time sitting at the feet of

 elder statesmen.
 Ah, can you imagine sitting at Sheila Jackson

-Lee's feet?
-The thing I don't eat breakfast.
-Thomas, who
+Hm, the thing I don't eat breakfast.

-Housing and Community Affairs Committee before running for office.
+the Council's Housing and Community Affairs Committee before running for office.
 Mitchell,

 when I ran for City Council in twenty nineteen, I